How Mind Your Skin in Havertown and Philadelphia handles Personal Protected Information including Protected Health Information and Financial Data

 PCI DSS certification

 This process ensures the security of card data at our business through a set of requirements.
 PCI SSC establishes these rules.
 This includes a number of commonly known best practices, such as:

-- Installation of firewalls
+- Installation of firewalls and dedicated circuits

 - Encryption of data transmissions

 - Use of anti-virus software

 - Monthly vulnerability scans

 - No storage of full credit card information

 This ensures restricted access to cardholder data and monitoring of access to network resources.

 PCI-compliant security provides a valuable asset that informs our customers our business is safe to transact with, whether in-person, over the phone or at our web-store.